Customer satisfaction: Methodologies

-American Customer Satisfaction Index (ACSI) is a scientific standard of customer satisfaction.
-Academic research has shown that the national ACSI score is a strong predictor of Gross Domestic Product (GDP) growth, and an even stronger predictor of Personal Consumption Expenditure (PCE) growth.
+The American Customer Satisfaction Index (ACSI) is a scientific standard of customer satisfaction.
+Academic research has shown that the national ACSI score is a strong predictor of gross domestic product (GDP) growth, and an even stronger predictor of personal consumption expenditure (PCE) growth.
 On the microeconomic level, academic studies have shown that ACSI data is related to a firm's financial performance in terms of return on investment (ROI), sales, long-term firm value (Tobin's q), cash flow, cash flow volatility, human capital performance, portfolio returns, debt financing, risk, and consumer spending.
 Increasing ACSI scores have been shown to predict loyalty, word-of-mouth recommendations, and purchase behavior.
 The ACSI measures customer satisfaction annually for more than 200 companies in 43 industries and 10 economic sectors.
 In addition to quarterly reports, the ACSI methodology can be applied to private sector companies and government agencies in order to improve loyalty and purchase intent.

 The Kano model is a theory of product development and customer satisfaction developed in the 1980s by Professor Noriaki Kano that classifies customer preferences into five categories: Attractive, One-Dimensional, Must-Be, Indifferent, Reverse.
 The Kano model offers some insight into the product attributes which are perceived to be important to customers.

 SERVQUAL or RATER is a service-quality framework that has been incorporated into customer-satisfaction surveys (e.g., the revised Norwegian Customer Satisfaction Barometer) to indicate the gap between customer expectations and experience.

 J.D.
 Power and Associates provides another measure of customer satisfaction, known for its top-box approach and automotive industry rankings.
 J.D.
 Power and Associates' marketing research consists primarily of consumer surveys and is publicly known for the value of its product awards.